AdityaSethi/JavascriptWorld/Start.md

 ??
 Memory allocation ??

+- Fractional numbers (float) alo belong to number type.
 - Internally, Numbers are saved in 64 bit floating point format (Java's double)
-- Fractional numbers (float) alo belong to number type.
+- With this representation, a lot of numeric type errors are avoided.

 > Example
 >